kjayma/surveyor_gui/README.md

   - Star rating (1-5 stars)
   - File upload

-These new question types will be supported in a modified version of the surveyor views which is pending.

 Dependencies are partially supported.
 The following are not currently supported:

 - counts (count the number of answers checked or entered)